"Road stopping" is the term given to changing land with the legal status of road to a freehold title.

-Customers wanting to apply for road stopping generally have an existing need, eg:
+Customers wanting to apply for road stopping generally have an existing need:

 - they own all the adjoining properties and want to include the road in their ownership.

-Before any road land can be stopped, Auckland Transport (AT) will need to confirm the road is no longer required for transport purposes and carry out the necessary road-stopping processes, including removing the road status of the land so that it is no longer subject to laws relating to roads, eg. public access.
+Before any road land can be stopped, we will need to confirm the road is no longer required for transport purposes and carry out the necessary road-stopping processes, including removing the road status of the land so that it is no longer subject to laws relating to roads, such as public access.